Best AI video generators in 2026: 10 tools compared

 ai-videovideo-generatorsmidjourney-alternativeskive

 AI video has sprinted forward faster than anyone predicted.
-Just two years ago most people relied on image-only tools like Midjourney and then stitched frames together in post.
+Just a few years ago most people relied on image-only tools like Midjourney and then stitched frames together in post.
 Today you can type a prompt – or drop in your products – and get polished, cinematic clips in seconds.
-With so many new options it's hard to know where to start, so we took the ten most talked-about video generators of 2025 for a spin.
+With so many new options it's hard to know where to start, so we took the ten most talked-about video generators of 2026 for a spin.

 Below you'll find what each tool is best at, the trade-offs to keep in mind, and a quick way to test them yourself.
 If you're already making visuals with Midjourney but need video, consider these mature alternatives before building another Frankenstein workflow.